-One of Scribd's best features is the ability to embed documents into virtually any webpage or blog.
-You can embed documents that you just want people to know about!
+One of Scribd's best things about our document upload feature is the ability to embed documents into virtually any webpage or blog.
+You can embed documents that you just want people to know about.
 When you embed a title on another web page, it'll appear inside our document viewer but on the webpage of your choosing.
 Anybody who visits the page can then either read the full title or the free preview, without needing to even visit Scribd.com!

 Important Note: Your website or blog host must support embedding content—using <iframe> tags—for you to be able to embed Scribd content.
 Many email clients don't permit this kind of embedding so we recommend you don't embed Scribd content in emails.

-If you find a document on Scribd that you'd like to embed, you'll find the option to the left of the document viewer, right under the 'Download' (if the document is available for direct download) and 'Add to Saved' buttons.
+If you find a document on Scribd that you'd like to embed, you'll find the option to the left of the document viewer, right under the 'Download' (if the document is available for direct download) and 'Save For Later' buttons:

 Once you select 'Embed', the Embed box will open.
 You'll see a preview of the embed title in the document viewer to the right.
 Adjust the dimensions of the embedded viewer and alter any other options you wish changed.
 Once everything looks perfect to you, copy the HTML code to embed the title.